sandboxie-plus/sandboxie-docs/Content/ProgramStartSettings.md

 *   Forced Folders take precedence over [Forced Programs](ProgramStartSettings.md#forced-programs).
 In other words, when a program matches both a Forced Folders and a Forced Programs setting, the Forced Folder setting will apply, and the Forced Programs setting will be ignored.

-*   The Forced Folders setting is only available in the registered version of Sandboxie.

 Related [Sandboxie Ini](SandboxieIni.md) setting: [ForceFolder](ForceFolder.md).

 * * *